OUR FEES

 Timescales

 One important question that you will want to know is how long it will take for your case to conclude.
-This will be dependent upon a number of different factors, including whether you have pleaded guilty or not guilty, whether you are on bail or in custody and the seriousness and complexity of the allegation(s) against you.
+This will be dependent upon a number of different factors, including whether you have pleaded guilty or not guilty, whether you are on bail or in custody, as well as the seriousness and complexity of the allegation(s) against you.

-We will always aim to give you clear and accurate information regarding likely timescales as you case proceeds and more information becomes available.
+We will always aim to give you clear and accurate information regarding likely timescales as your case proceeds and more information becomes available.

 Service Information